 i.MX RT Developer's Page

 The µTasker project celebrated its 15th birthday this year and during the course of the years the project has continuously developed.
-This development, as of mid-February 2020, is nearing completion of NXP i.MX RT parts, with an integrated secure boot loader concept, and this is where you can find latest information about this work as well as getting involved with trying out latest pre-release/development code.
+This development, as of mid-December 2020, includes powerful support of various NXP i.MX RT parts, with an integrated secure boot loader concept, and this is where you can find latest information about this work.